University of Cambridge Visiting Research Fellowships 2026/2027

 The Cambridge Centre of African Studies invites applications for a Visiting Research

 Fellowship.
-The aim of the Fellowship is to enable the fellow to focus on a period of research and writing while based at the Centre in Cambridge.
+The Fellowship aims to enable the fellow to focus on a period of research and writing while based at the Centre in Cambridge.

 The Visiting Fellowship is part of the newly established Philomathia Africa Programme, with funding from the Isaac Newton Trust.
 Applicants’ research interests should touch on one or more of the broad themes of environment, energy, land, or climate change.
 Reflecting the interdisciplinary nature of the Philomathia Africa Programme, we welcome candidates with expertise in any field in the social sciences, arts or humanities.